Referencing Styles

 Footnote:

 Note Number.
-First Name Surname of Author, Title, trans. by First name Surname (Place: Publisher, Year), p. xx.
+First Name Surname of Author, Title, trans. by First name Surname (Publisher, Year), p. xx.

 Example: